 Step 7: Summarize your thoughts in your conclusion

 Make your conclusion paragraph to be clear and to the point.
 Abstain from presenting new thoughts or arguments in your conclusion.
 Rather, it should summarize and emphasize your main point.
-You may likewise need to incorporate last idea around the essay question.
+You may likewise need to incorporate the last idea around the essay question.

 Step 8: List all references